galawaydude/data-place/100 operating-systems/Memory Management.md

             *   Is `50K < 100K`?
 Yes.
 (Protection Check)
             *   `Physical Address = 50K + 100K = 150K`.
     *   **Important:** Both the Relocation Register and Limit Register are **privileged registers**, meaning only the Operating System (in kernel mode) can modify their contents.
 This prevents user processes from bypassing memory protection mechanisms.

+> the above thing is how it would work in a contiguous memory management system (its just how it works in general, not in reference to paging)

 #### The Performance Bottleneck and the TLB